 Christy and Mary have a suckler cow and sheep farm about four miles outside Cahersiveen.
 Christy provides social farming opportunities for David Cronin and Ellen O’Donoghue every week.
 David loves farming and is very involved in day to day activity of the farm which includes fencing, moving livestock, feeding animals indoor in the winter, cleaning sheds before and after calving, maintaining equipment and cutting fire wood.
 Following a yearly safety audit by KSF in 2017 a number of upgrades were identified.
 Additional fencing and gate were required outside the slatted unit to allow for safer movement of cattle.
 Additionally, a polytunnel is erected to increase the activities on the farm for participants.
 These upgrades have been funded by the DAFM.
 Ellen began social farming in September 2018 and is enjoying all activities so far and is keen to learn more about farming, cooking and baking.

-Eamon has two participants from St John of God Kerry Services who attend his farm every Wednesday.
-Eamon runs a mixed enterprise sheep and beef cows.
-Eamon also has pigs and some fowl.
+Eamon has had two participants from St John of God Kerry Services attending his farm every Wednesday.
+Eamon runs a mixed enterprise sheep and beef cows and also has pigs and some fowl.
 He has joined the organic farm scheme and is involved in GLAS – Eamon has taught participants Tim and Mags how to make bird boxes for the GLAS schemes.
-During late 2015 Eamon and Tim, the Social Farm participant, upgraded the sheep handling facilities to a standard suitable for the Social Farm participants to work with his sheep in a safe, clean and dry environment.
-In addition to the two SJOG participants Eamon has also facilitated an applied leaving cert student with disabilities from Kenmare Community School to avail of work experience on his farm.
+In addition Eamon has also facilitated an Applied Leaving Cert student with disabilities from Kenmare Community School to avail of work experience on his farm.
 Going forward KSF will continue to work with Kenmare Community School, facilitating students who are at risk from social, educational and employment exclusion.
-Recently Eamon has also been able to accommodate a young man with disabilities.
-Mags O Donoghue, participant, who also attends Eamon’s farm The ground is currently being prepared for a polytunnel that has been purchased to extend the current activities and projects that are carried out on Eamonn’s farm.
+Tim has moved on to other activities while Mags O Donoghue continues to attend Eamon’s farm and is involved in all aspects of farm and community life in Kilgarvan.

 Breada, the participant, attends Breeda’s farm on Tuesdays, independently of the support worker.
 Breeda, the host farmer, transports the participant to and from the farm, having signed up to the social car scheme which is operated collaboratively bettween Kingdom Social Farming and Local Link Kerry.
 Despite the fact that Breada has never done any farm work previously she has gotten very well on the farm, with the support of the host farm family: Farming activities that Breada the participant partakes in include feeding and marking sheep, fencing, checking the cattle along with gardening and baking.
 Fencing near the entrance of the farm yard on Breeda’s farm was improved on for the safety of the participant, along with roofing in one of the sheds, supported by CEDRA funding from the DAFM.

-Ger and Catherine run a dairy farm based in Annadale, Killorglin and they met up with participant Owen O’ Connor on 10th September.
-Owen is from Glenbeigh so the farm is an ideal location for him.
-It is hoped once he has settled in on the farm he will eventually use public transport to get to Killorglin.
+Ger and Catherine run a busy dairy farm based in Annadale, Killorglin and they first met up with participant Owen O’ Connor on 10th September.
+Owen is from Glenbeigh so the farm is ideally located for him.
 Joseph McCrohan SKDP Rural Development/KSF Manager and KSF Facilitator Irene Kavanagh carried out a farm Health and Safety assessment along with the host farmer.
 Staff from SJOG were also present and carried out a Risk Assessment.
-Safety signage has been put in place on the farm and minor works are being carried out to the outside toilet.
+Safety signage has been put in place on the farm and improvement works identified in the risk assessment were completed in 2018.
 Owen comes to the farm in the afternoon so he can help Ger and Catherine with milking which is a key task on any dairy farm.
 He enjoys taking part in other farming activities and journeys such as visits to the mart and getting supplies at the local Kerry Agri-store.

 Willie Reidy is host farmer at Castleisland community allotment.
 The setting is a community horticultural enterprise, and participant Clare Rohan from SJOG Kerry Services avails of social farming opportunities with Willie every Friday or Monday.
 Clare engages in a wide range of activities include seeding, harvesting, weeding and clearing, and tidying the polytunnels.
 During the Autumn period Clare and Willie have been very busy cleaning out polytunnels and compost area as well as grafting trees and saving/gathering seeds.
 Clare, who started Social Farming with Willie in May 2018, completed her trial period with flying colours in August and Clare and Willie are delighted to continue social farming for the foreseeable future and are already putting plans in place for 2019!

 Mary operates a mixed farm enterprise near Ballyduff in North Kerry.
 She has dairy cattle, sucklers and sheep.
-Her niece Karen and her fiancé Paul also help out on the farm.
-Stephen Faley and John O’Connor attend St John of God Services at Listowel and have been keen to avail of social farming for some time.
+Her niece Karen and her fiancé Paul help out on the farm.
+Stephen Faley and Seamus McCarthy attend St John of God Services at Listowel and have been keen to avail of social farming for some time.
 Together with their support worker Orla Cooney, they visited Mary’s farm and first impressions were positive on all sides.
-The farm HAS assessment was done and improvement works have been completed including upgrading electrics in the slatted unit (so participants have good visibility when feeding cattle in the winter months); additional installation of gates and crushes, so participants can safely feed and allow for safe movement of cattle and repair of roofs and eave shoots.
-Support plans are now in place for Stephen and John and they are enjoying their social farming time.
-There was much discussion on where to place the new Social Farming sign until its location was eventually agreed!
+The farm Health and Safety Assessment was done and improvement works have been completed including upgrading electrics in the slatted unit (so participants have good visibility when feeding cattle in the winter months); additional installation of gates and crushes, so participants can safely feed and allow for safe movement of cattle and repair of roofs and eave shoots.
+Support plans are in place for Stephen and Seamus who are enjoying their social farming time each week.

 Colette and her husband have a suckler herd at Cahirsiveen.
 Tracey McCarthy from Cromane has been keen to go social farming for some time.
 A safety audit for the farm and all the recommended farm works were completed.
 Garda vetting was completed satisfactorily.